-From winter 2016 to autumn 2017, my family and/or I lived, not on a continuous basis, in different service apartments.
+From winter 2016 to autumn 2017, my family and/or I lived, not on a continuous basis, in different service apartments, also known as hotel apartments.
 We rented daily or monthly.
 For more lessons (for myself), see also ref2017*/*hotel_apartment*txt.

 Sometimes, I feel like a refugee due to the constant needs to pack and unpack.
 However, many refugees and migrants (including our parents who moved before I turned a year old) are strongly motivated to succeed and contribute in new places, for example Gloria Estefan, Albert Einstein, Sergey Brin, Nadia Comaneci, Salvador Dali, etc.

 What are our checklist living in a service apartment?

 Factors to consider (winter 2016):